You want smart political talk without the meltdowns?

 Senator, how are you?

-I'm good, Sean.
+I'm good, Chantan.

 Thanks for having me on.

-I had no idea in our country that there would be universities and protests as large as they are, basically in support of a terrorist organization known as Hamas whose own charter calls for the destruction of Israel.
+I had no idea in our country that there would be universities and protests as large as they are, basically in support of a terrorist organization known as Hamas, whose own charter calls for the destruction of Israel.

-And yet that's what we're watching, and that's what we're hearing worldwide hearing just you know virulent hatred, anti-semitism.
+And yet that's what we're watching, and that's what we're hearing worldwide, hearing just, you know, virulent hatred, anti-Semitism.

 I mean, I didn't think I'd see that in our lifetime, Senator.

-Maybe I was naive, maybe I thought m differently.
+Maybe I thought differently.

 Also, I think places like TikTok have become cesspools of this kind of misinformation and indoctrination.